-) revealed that he is already looking ahead to recording his next album, to feature the same band with which he made the current "Apocalyptic Love
+Slash revealed that he is already looking ahead to recording his next album, to feature the same band with which he made "Apocalyptic Love" CD.

 Unlike Slash's solo debut, which featured different vocalists on each track and a number of guest musicians, Slash has recorded all of the new CD with his touring band, Myles Kennedy and The Conspirators.

 Slash co-wrote all the material with Alter Bridge singer Myles Kennedy and told The Pulse Of Radio that they never struggled to find a groove together.
 "There was never any kind of like, 'OK, we need to sit down and focus on writing,'" he said.
 "Just whenever ideas happened, I would just lay them down, and if I thought it was good enough to send to him, then I'd send it to him.
 And he miraculously would come up with melodies for everything I came up with, and it just happened like that."

 Slash and his band recently completed a month-long tour of Europe.